sifatuddin1/Algorithm/README.md

-# Algorithm
+# Algorithms
-Design and Analysis of Algorithm
+Design and Analysis of Algorithms